gabrieljalles/Javascript/Small projects/counter/README.md

 # Counter :iphone:
-*Create one counter with two buttons, one increment and other decrement.*
+*Create a counter with two buttons, one increment and other decrement.*
 _________________________
 ### Used languages
 &nbsp;&nbsp;&nbsp;&nbsp; Javascript and Css